 Cook School of Intercultural Studies

-The Cook School of Intercultural Studies consists of four departments:
+The Cook School of Intercultural Studies consists of two departments:

 - Department of Intercultural Studies – undergraduate programs